Music Performance, A.S. (MU01)

 This course of study is recommended for students who are vocalists or instrumentalists majoring in music performance with plans to transfer and earn a baccalaureate degree.
 In the program, a balance is maintained between courses dealing with general musical knowledge and those courses designed to develop a particular music skill.
 A variety of performing organizations provide students with ensemble experience and with opportunities for public performances.

 Recommended Preparation: Students who plan to complete this course of study in two years should have experience in vocal or instrumental performance and reading music.
-Entering students must prepare two contrasting pieces for a music area audition.To find out about the audition process, please visit the website at: http://www.monroecc.edu/formboss/mu01_auditions/
+Entering students must prepare two contrasting pieces for a music area audition.Please visit the audition process website to learn more.

 Performer, Music Therapist, Music Educator, Composer, Arranger, Arts Administrator, Music Editor, House Manager

 SUNY: Fredonia, Geneseo, Potsdam, New Paltz, Oneonta, Buffalo State; Eastman School of Music, Syracuse University, Nazareth College, Roberts Wesleyan College, CUNY City College, Berklee College of Music, Heidelberg College, Mansfield University, University of Miami

 Specific skills learned

 Music theory, aural skills, vocal and instrumental skills, small and large ensemble performance, music history, music technology